Karim-Benkhira/cpp-algorithm-practice/exercise_66/README.md

 - Seeds the random number generator using `srand((unsigned)time(NULL))`.
 - Calls the `RandomNumber` function to generate and print random numbers.

-## Modifying the Program

-If you want to customize the program or change the range of random numbers, you can modify the code in the "main.cpp" file.

 ## Example